rafhtl/MMM-PIR-Sensor/README.md

 4. Execute `sudo chmod u+s /opt/vc/bin/tvservice && sudo chmod u+s /bin/chvt` to allow turning on/off the hdmi output.
 5. Reboot your Pi.

+careful u might need to stop mirror and delete node_modules in pir folder and run npm install

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: